code-arif/Rent_A_Car/README.md

 ## 📌 Features

 ### 🧑‍💼 Customer
 - **Car Rental Creation**: Customers can rent a car by creating a rental request.
+The request includes the car name, rental duration , and additional data.
+After submitting the request, confirmation email will be sent to the customer.
 - **Authentication**: Secure login and registration for customers.
 - **Access Control**: Customers must be logged in to create a rental.
 - **Rental Tracking**: Customers can track their rental status from the dashboard.